cmlarsen/todo-today/README.md

 This is a very bare bones interface for Todoist.
 You will need your Todoist API token, found in `Todoist Settings -> Integrations -> Api Token`

+**Note:** This is under active development and commands will likely change.

 ---

 **Note:** If this is your first time installing a global NPM package you may see an error that looks like this: